Secodis/TSS-WEB/Controls/SecImpl_User-Passwords.md

 ## B.6.2 Password Change Functions

-1. Users MUST be able to change their passwords.
+1. Users MUST be able to change their own passwords.
 2. Users SHOULD be indicated the strength of the current password choice when changing their passwords (using a password strength functions).
 3. Users MUST confirm a new password with their current ones.
 4. Users SHOULD be informed when their password has changed (e.g. via e-mail notification).